AruniMishra/JavaSE11/ReadMe.md

 Implicit narrowing(for final constant) occurs only for byte, char, short, and int.
 Remember that it does not occur for long, float, or double.

-Implicit narrowing occurs only for byte, char, short, and int.
-Remember that it does not occur for long, float, or double.